How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

-Depending on the goal of an event, organizers might also organize \textbf{social activities} that require participants to interact with each other beyond the teams they work in.
-These can include short games where participants have to form teams that are different from those they work with during the hackathon and compete for small prizes \cite{icebreakergames}.
-Such games can also ease the tension of a hackathon and force participants to move around which can help reduce stress and emphasize the fun aspect of a hackathon.
+\forceindent Depending on the goal of an event, organizers might also organize \textbf{social activities} that require participants to interact with each other beyond the teams they work in.
+These can include short games where participants have to form teams that are different from those they work with during the hackathon and compete for small prizes~\cite{icebreakergames}.
+Such games can also ease the tension of a hackathon and force participants to focus on something other than their project, which can help reduce stress and emphasize the fun aspect of a hackathon.
 They are particularly useful for hackathons that emphasize networking as a goal.
-They can however also be frustrating because they can break the rhythm of participants and distract them from their projects \cite{nofun}.
+They can, however, also be frustrating because they can break the rhythm of participants and distract them from their projects~\cite{nofun}.

-At the end of a hackathon it is common for teams to \textbf{present their project} to the other teams, organizers, mentors and jury (in the case of a competitive event).
+\forceindent At the end of a hackathon, it is common for teams to \textbf{present their project} to the other teams, organizers, mentors, and jury (in the case of a competitive event).
 These presentations can take different forms depending on the outcome outlined at the beginning of the hackathon.
-They can be organized in the form of pitches (as common in entrepreneurial events), demos (as common in collegiate events) or project presentations (as common in civic and corporate events).
-In a competitive event these presentations are then followed by a deliberation of the jury and the award ceremony.
+They can be organized in the form of pitches (as common in entrepreneurial events), demos (as common in collegiate events), or project presentations (as common in civic and corporate events).
+In a competitive event, these presentations are followed by a deliberation of the jury and an award ceremony.

-It is generally \textbf{not advisable to plan too many activities} during a hackathon because all of them will reduce the time teams have to work on their projects (section \ref{sec:dec:dur}) which after all will be one of the main reasons for people to attend a hackathon.
-It is advisable though to conduct a thorough opening address as outlined before, schedule at least one checkpoint per day and hold final presentations so that all teams can show what they had been working on.
+\forceindent It is generally \textbf{not advisable to plan too many activities} during a hackathon because all of them will reduce the time teams have to work on their projects (section \ref{sec:dec:dur}), which after all will be one of the main reasons for people to attend a hackathon.
+It is advisable, though, to conduct a thorough opening address as outlined before, schedule at least one checkpoint per day, and hold final presentations so that all teams can show what they have been working on.
 The other outlined activities are optional, and organizers need to decide which ones they consider useful for their specific event.